praekelt/feersum-nlu-api-wrappers/docs/WordManifoldsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **word_manifold_create**
-> WmInstanceDetail word_manifold_create(wm_create_details)
+> WordManifoldInstanceDetail word_manifold_create(create_details)

 Create a word manifold model.

-Create a new word manifold model using an input file or load a model from the store.
+Create a new word manifold model using an input file or reload one from the trash.
 Warning! - These models are quite big and each takes a few seconds to load/create.
 Returns the details of the new or loaded instance.

 ### Example
 ```python